What is a PMO?

 A PMO generally bases its project management principles, practices and processes on an industry-standard methodology.
 Here are a few commonly used project management methodologies:

 - Waterfall.
-The waterfall methodology allows for increased control during each phase of a project, but can be very inflexible if project scope changes occur.
+The Waterfall methodology enables increased control during each phase of a project but can be inflexible if project scope changes occur.

 - Scrum.
-This term is based on the formation of players in the game of rugby and is a part of the Agile framework.
+This term, based on the formation of players in the game of rugby, is a part of the Agile framework.
 Its deliverables are due every 30 days.
 Workgroups that have had difficulty in prioritizing work can improve productivity when they switch to Scrum.